mhkeller/layercake/src/content/guide/03-layercake-props.md

 ### verbose `boolean=true`

 Show warnings in the console, such as when the chart container has a zero or negative width or height.
 Set this to `false` to silence them.

-### width `number`

-Override the automated width measurement.
-If unset, the width is measured from the chart container.

-### height `number`

-Override the automated height measurement.
-If unset, the height is measured from the chart container.